 Our ever-changing world demands new ways of organizing learning environments and we involve staff, students, and families in maintaining an innovative and state-of-the-art facility.
-The 4000 square foot fully glazed, two storey library learning commons opens onto an exterior landscaped courtyard.
+The 4000 square foot library learning commons, with twostory high ceilings and fully glazed windows, opens onto an exterior landscaped courtyard.
 This innovative and inspiring space is open to individual students and classes for homework, studying, and research throughout the day as well as before and after school.